Demonstrating Proof of Possession (DPoP)

 ### Validate Your DPoP Implementation&#x20;

-&#x20;you can validate your DPoP proof JWT using this online validator tool:
+&#x20;You can validate your DPoP proof JWT using this online validator tool:

 [DPoP & Client Assertion Validator](https://client-assertion-dpop-validator.vercel.app/)